Nulhegan Band of the Coosuk Abenaki Nation: Controversy

+University of Ottawa professor Darryl Leroux's genealogical and historical research found that the members of this and the other three state-recognized tribes in Vermont were primarily French descendants who have used long-ago ancestry in New France to shift into an 'Abenaki' identity.
+He presented his findings at the University of Vermont's forum, "Indigenous Belonging & Rights in the Northeast" in 2024 and at the Vermont State House in February 2025, "What if We Got it Wrong?"

 Activities

 The Nulhegan Abenaki Tribe host multiple gatherings every year, including drumming events and an annual pow wow.
 The first is at the Winter Solstice in late December.
 The second is the annual Snow Snake Games held at the end of February or early March.
 The last and biggest gathering is the annual Nulheganaki gathering held every year at the end of August or beginning of September.

 Vermont, unofficially in 2016 and officially in 2020, celebrated Indigenous Peoples Day instead of Columbus Day.
 The state did not want to celebrate Christopher Columbus, due to his role in the genocide of Indigenous peoples of the Americas.
 Celebrations of Indigenous heritage and culture are now held across the state.
 The Nulhegan Abenaki host "Indigenous People's Day Rock".

 In 2020, Nulhegan Band launched the Abenaki Trails Project, which provides educational material about Abenaki historic sites beginning in West Hopkinton, New Hampshire.

 The Nulhegan Band has spoken with Middlebury College regarding the college's land acknowledgment, which highlights the Western Abenaki.
-In State v.
-Elliott, a 1992) the Vermont Supreme Court ruled that all aboriginal title in Vermont was extinguished "by the increasing weight of history."